Graeme Swann: The Ashes (2009)

 At Edgbaston, Swann was only required to bowl two first-innings overs, but nonetheless made England's first breakthrough, trapping Simon Katich lbw to end an 85-run opening partnership.
-With the bat he contributed 24 from 20 balls as England's lower-middle order powered the side to a 113-run first-innings lead, and with England pursuing victory he clean bowled Ricky Ponting with a sharply turning offbreak, but on the final day his bowling was anodyne, failing to take another wicket as Australia drew the match with ease, losing only three wickets on the final day.
+With the bat he contributed 24 from 20 balls as England's lower-middle order powered the team to a 113-run first-innings lead, and with England pursuing victory he clean bowled Ricky Ponting with a sharply turning offbreak, but on the final day his bowling was anodyne, failing to take another wicket as Australia drew the match with ease, losing only three wickets on the final day.

 At Headingley Swann made a duck in England's first-innings collapse to 102 all out, and failed to take a wicket in Australia's total of 445.
 In the second innings he hit a defiant 62 but could not stave off an innings defeat.

 England therefore progressed to the Oval with the series level at 1–1 and with a victory required to regain the Ashes.
 Swann took 4 for 38, combining with Stuart Broad (5 for 37) to bowl Australia out for 160.
 He hit a 55-ball 63 in England's second innings, sharing a 13-over partnership of 90 with debutant Jonathan Trott (119).

 On the final day of the series Swann made England's first breakthrough in the fourth over of the day, trapping Simon Katich lbw.
 He claimed figures of 4 for 120, taking his tally of wickets to eight in the match, including the final wicket, Mike Hussey caught at short leg by Alastair Cook for 121, to clinch the Ashes series.
 He finished the series with an aggregate of 249 runs (fourth in England's list) at an average of 35.57, and 14 wickets (second among England's bowlers only to Stuart Broad).

-Following the Ashes, the two sides faced each other in a seven-match ODI series.
+Following the Ashes, the two teams faced each other in a seven-match ODI series.
 After losing the first six, England managed a win in the final fixture; Swann took 5/28 in the match, his first five-wicket haul in ODIs.